publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch38/schIV/m__us_usc_t7_s1638a.md

             Except as provided in subsection (b), a retailer of a covered commodity shall inform consumers, at the final point of sale of the covered commodity to consumers, of the country of origin of the covered commodity.

-        (2) __Designation of country of origin for beef, lamb, pork, chicken, goat, and venison meat__
+        (2) __Designation of country of origin for lamb, chicken, goat, and venison meat__

             (A) __United States country of origin__

-            A retailer of a covered commodity that is beef, lamb, pork, chicken, goat, or venison meat may designate the covered commodity as exclusively having a United States country of origin only if the covered commodity is derived from an animal that was—
+            A retailer of a covered commodity that is lamb, chicken, goat, or venison meat may designate the covered commodity as exclusively having a United States country of origin only if the covered commodity is derived from an animal that was—

                 (i) exclusively born, raised, and slaughtered in the United States;